4 ports FXO VoIP Gateway – SP5250+ Series

 • Recordable Greeting Message (FXO)

-• Modem over IP up to V.34
+• FAX and Modem over IP (up to 14,400bps)

 • ROH Tone (Receiver Off-Hook Tone @ 480 Hz)